Frederick Marquis, 1st Earl of Woolton: Marriages and children

+The Countess of Woolton died in 1961.
+Lord Woolton was married secondly to Margaret Eluned Thomas on 19 October 1962.
+There were no children from this marriage.

 Death

-Woolton died 14 December 1964 at his home, Walberton House, in Arundel, Sussex.
-His titles passed to his son, Roger.
+Lord Woolton died on 14 December 1964 at his home, Walberton House, Arundel, Sussex at the age of 81.
+He was succeeded in the earldom and subsidiary titles by his son, Roger.

 He is buried at St Mary's Church, Walberton, Sussex.